-The guidelines require providers to meet specific criteria, including providing a risk management proposal and putting in place appropriate and tested technology systems to detect anti money laundering (AML) and terrorism financing.
-The guidelines require the providers to comply with requirements on consumer protection, and also stipulate that providers train their agents (including training on fraud management).
+The guidelines require providers to meet specific criteria, including providing a risk management proposal and putting in place appropriate and tested technology systems to detect anti-money laundering (AML) and terrorist financing.
+The guidelines require the providers to comply with requirements on consumer protection and also stipulate that providers train their agents (including training on fraud management).

 The guidelines forbid the agents to carry out customer transactions when the mobile money platform is down and it does not allow them to carry out transactions on behalf of customers through over the counter (OTC).

 The guidelines advise the customer to exercise due care during transactions and note that it is their responsibility to keep PIN codes safe.